parthgupta49/ContextAPI-MiniProject/README.md

 ### 4. `useContext`
 A hook that takes the context object as an argument and returns the context values.

-## Key Concepts

-### 1. Context
-A centralized store of data that can be accessed by any component in the application.

-### 2. Provider
-A component that provides the context values to all components.

-### 3. Consumer
-A component that accesses the context values using the `useContext` hook.

-### 4. `useContext`
-A hook that takes the context object as an argument and returns the context values.

 ### Implementation Details

 #### `AppContext.js`